 CBT is an interactive 'talking therapy' that can help people who are experiencing a wide range of difficulties.
 It is a psychological therapy that highlights the connection between how we think, feel and behave.

 At the heart of CBT, it is believed that changes towards thoughts and behaviours can greatly enhance and influence our feelings.
 This can empower us to feel better within ourselves and improve our mental wellbeing.
 Working collaboratively with a qualified and accredited Cognitive Behaviour Psychotherapist is shown to help us become more aware of how unhelpful thinking can have an adverse effect on how we feel and act.
-CBT can help us to address these issues in a more positive way.
+CBT can help us to address these issues in a more helpful way.

 · Manage symptoms of mental illness